SeisSol/SeisSol/Documentation/tpv29.rst

    $ pumgen tpv29.neu tpv29

-The mesh can be created by using a bash script https://github.com/SeisSol/Examples/blob/master/tpv29/generating_the_mesh.sh.
+The mesh can be created by using the bash script https://github.com/SeisSol/Examples/blob/master/tpv29/generating_the_mesh.sh.

 Here we show a fully opensource workflow which allows generating a mesh accounting for tpv29 rough fault geometry.
 This yields a mesh that does not properly account for the intersection between fault and the free-surface.
 We note that it is here not an important issue, as the tpv29 benchmark does not feature surface rupturing.
 Another drawback of this workflow is that the rate of mesh size coarsening is not easy parametrizable.
 A more straightforward and accurate way to generate a mesh would be to use simModeler.